 - Suboptimal conditions in many pet stores

-How to Make An ISO Tank
+How To Make An ISO Tank

 - Ample, varied food sources

-- Water sources, fresh and salt
+- Water sources, including freshwater and saltwater

 - Toys for climbing